fltk-rs/fltk-book/src/Layouts.md

     a.run().unwrap();
 }
 ```
-The set_size method takes another widget and fixes its size to the value passed, in the example it's 30.
+The `set_size` (and `fixed` in fltk > 1.4.6) method takes another widget and fixes its size to the value passed, in the example it's 30.
 Since this is a column, the 30 represents the height of the widget to be set.
 The other widget will be expandable since no size is set for it.
 A full example can be found here:

 [Flex example](https://github.com/fltk-rs/fltk-rs/blob/master/fltk/examples/flex.rs)